 - Floor lounges

-Quiet study: 24-hour open quiet study space will be available in the Mackenzie King Village common floor lounges and the Claudette Millar Great Hall.
+Quiet study: 24-hour open quiet study space will be available in the Claudette Millar Great Hall.
 Each residence has quiet hours beginning at 11 p.m. on weeknights and 1 a.m. on weekends.
-During exam periods, quiet hours are extended to 23-hours per day in each residence building.
+During exam periods, quiet hours are extended to 23-hours per day in each residence building. *Capacity limits and access to study spaces may vary due to COVID-19 safety measures in place

-If you have any questions regarding tutoring related roles or the drop-in tutoring program, please email Campus Housing Tutoring.
+If you have any questions regarding drop-in tutoring program, please email Campus Housing Tutoring.